 The film version was even more so.
 Kristen Stewart’s dishevelled performance; Lykke Li’s haunting song Possibility; and the cinematic effects of that one scene, I believe, were the best of the entire series.

-So, when I started to write about my babyless homecoming the imagery of Kristen Stewart munged out like a shadowy little potato – was the first thing I thought of.
-It was not out of laziness that I wanted to reference that particular scene, more a nod of respect to Meyers and the films creators who took Meyers bang on description and upgraded it into something that anyone could relate to.
+So, when I started to write about my babyless homecoming the imagery of Kristen Stewart like a shadowy little potato – was the first thing I thought of.
+It was not out of laziness that I wanted to reference that particular scene, more a nod of respect to Meyers and the films creators who took her bang on description and upgraded it into something that so many could relate to.
 A powerful piece of well known fiction that resonated to the powerlessness of my own experience.

 In another equally powerful scene the character makes a dramatic transition where her poor body suffers excruciating pain, yet appears normal.
 This is also you.